Inclusive Mosque Initiative: Genealogy of IMI

 Relatedly, and thematically linking both the above channels of influence is the work of progressive, feminist and liberationist scholars rereading primarily Islamic sources in practice-based ways, such as Wadud’s canonical work and activist endeavours on gender equality, and Asra Nomani’s ‘Islamic Bill of Rights for Women’.
 The emergence of IMI in the UK seems to accord with recent social commentary that observes an increasingly visible ‘emergence, and reemergence, and expansion of female religious leadership in a wide variety of Muslim communities ...
 Over the past thirty years the ranks of Muslim women active as religious leaders have swelled to include individuals from almost all parts of the globe, including the Middle East; North, East, West, and South Africa; Central, South, Southeast, and East Asia; Europe; and North America.

-That said, from its inception IMI has functioned to broaden the mosque environment, adding to the huge diversity of the 1500 mosques in the UK and promoting discussion about women’s inclusion within mosque culture.
+That said, from its inception IMI has functioned to broaden the mosque environment, adding to the diversity of the 1500 mosques in the UK and promoting discussion about women’s inclusion within mosque culture.
 IMI is also fully committed to engaging with the broader community and welcomes non-Muslim attendants and participants to all events and activities.
-It allows for a space of respectful dialogue for all the various expressions of Islam to engage with one another, not only with the sometimes vague notion of ‘learning from one another,’ but also participating in a variety of Islamic traditions and practices.
+It allows for a space dialogue for various expressions of Islam to engage with one another and participate in a variety of Islamic traditions and practices.